đź‘‹ Now accepting new clients at Golden Collective in Golden, BC. Book Online

 Hello!
-I’m Catherine, an experienced RMT currently on hiatus until May/June.
+I’m Catherine, an experienced RMT based at Golden Collective.

 Interested in booking a massage with me?
 Looking for info on treatments?
 You’re in the right place!